ProgrammableMatterProject/VisibleSim/README.md

 #### Running a Meld application

-To execute meld programs on VisibleSim, ensure that `blinky01` application is compiled (`blinkyMeld` had belong to `SUBDIR` macro in `applicationsSrc/Makefile` when the last `make` in the repository root folder was performed).
+Meld programs only run on Blinky Blocks for now.
+To execute a Meld program on VisibleSim, ensure that `blinkyMeld` application is compiled (`blinkyMeld` had belong to `SUBDIR` macro in `applicationsSrc/Makefile` when the last `make` in the repository root folder was performed).
 Then, `cd` into `applicationsBin/blinkyMeld/` and run:

 ```
 ./compile-meld.sh [path to your Meld program] // to compile your Meld program.
-./blinkyMeld -c configuration.xml // to run your Meld program .
+./blinkyMeld -c configuration.xml // to run your Meld program.
 ```

-Meld compiler requires a large amount of memory the first time it is run.
-In case of "heap exhausted errors", run it multiple times until it succeeds.

 Press '<kbd>r</kbd>' to run the simulation.

 Meld program examples are available in `applicationsBin/blinkyMeld/meld/programs`.
 All programs were not tested.

 [boost1.56-ticket]:https://svn.boost.org/trac/boost/ticket/11154